Chrysler Touch Up Paint

-Find your Chrysler paint color by clicking your vehicle's model:
+Find Chrysler paint by clicking the year or model.

 Find Your Chrysler Color and Chrysler Paint Code

 Chrysler codes can be difficult to find.
 In the good old days, they

 used to do their best to hide them on top of the radiator support, making

 it impossible to find due to the engine grease and oil which they hid

 under.
 Later models started putting them on the drivers door jamb where

 Location of Chrysler Paint Code on a Color ID Tag: